nicpittman/tropical_pacific_carbon_export/readme.md

       echo "machine urs.earthdata.nasa.gov login USERNAME password PASSWD" > ~/.netrc ; > ~/.urs_cookies
       chmod  0600 ~/.netrc
       ```
+      and then run it like ```sh download_NASA_chlora.sh```
+      They will be downloaded to datasets/chl/*nc and then moved automatically to the relevant folder /chlor_a/ seawifs or modis.

    5. TPCA should download automatically during script 2.
-They will be downloaded to datasets/chl/*nc and then moved automatically to the relevant folder /chlor_a/ seawifs or modis.
+It will download to datasets/chl/TPCA/.
 Sourced from: https://researchdata.ands.org.au/tropical-pacific-chlorophyll-reprocessing-v10/1438905

 3. Downloads CO<sub>2</sub> flux for several products.
 (Can run scripts 3-5 simultaneous to script 1 in a separate console)